puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### NewTabPageCompanyLogo
   #### Set new tab page company logo
-  >Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later
+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.
+Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later

   #### Description
+  We are deprecating this policy because it doesn't work as expected and recommend that it not be used.

 Specifies the company logo to use on the new tab page in Microsoft Edge.

 The policy should be configured as a string that expresses the logo(s) in JSON format.
 For example: { "default_logo": { "url": "https://www.contoso.com/logo.png", "hash": "cd0aa9856147b6c5b4ff2b7dfee5da20aa38253099ef1b4a64aced233c9afe29" }, "light_logo": { "url": "https://www.contoso.com/light_logo.png", "hash": "517d286edb416bb2625ccfcba9de78296e90da8e32330d4c9c8275c4c1c33737" } }